 In October, 100 Years in the Making, a centenary celebration book for Cargill Manchester was published.

-Life Without Papers is launched and soon becomes an award-winning blog.
+Life Without Papers was launched and soon became a multi award-winning blog.

-'I grew that' is published on behalf of Forever Manchester.
+‘I grew that’ was published on behalf of Forever Manchester and 1 Angel Square was published by Manchester University Press.